flokli/pynq/README.md

 ### Incremental switching
 This also supports switching already existing systems to a new configuration.

+Run `pynq-deploy` from anywhere on the repo to build the system closure, copy it over to a running PYNQ, switch and activate.

+Do it more granular (and from the repo root) if you want to have finer control:

  - Run `nix-build -A pynq.toplevel` to obtain a new system closure (`$newClosure`)
  - Use `nix-copy-closure --to root@$pynqIP /nix/store/…` to copy the closure to
  - the target system